Most people who regularly buy instant ramen are only familiar with two types: the one in the package and the one in the cup.

 Making the Best Instant Ramen Even Better

 These are all great choices, but they’re still instant ramen (or instant noodles, if you prefer).

-It’s easy to turn them from fast food into a fast meal, though, by adding traditional ramen ingredients or toppings.
-It takes just a few minutes to chop up veggies like fresh cabbage, scallions, mushrooms, onions or seaweed, which will make your ramen healthier, tastier and more authentic.
+It’s easy to turn them from fast food into a fast meal, though, by adding traditional ramen ingredients or toppings to make instant ramen better.
+It takes just a few minutes to chop up veggies like fresh cabbage, scallions, mushrooms, onions or seaweed snacks, which will make your ramen healthier, tastier and more authentic.
 Similarly, adding some tofu or cooked protein (pork, chicken and beef will usually match best with these varieties of ramen) will transform your bowl of ramen into a true Asian meal.

 Download Our Free Guide to Sustainable Living.

 From reducing waste to recycling and upcycling, our e-book shows simple ways to make choices you can feel good about.